 Biography: Andrew Watt, FlnstF, President and CEO, AFP

-From 1993-2005, Andrew was employed by the Institute of Fundraising in the United Kingdom, a professional membership organization for fundraising professionals.
-He served in several capacities there, ultimately as deputy chief executive.
-In 2006, Andrew was made an Honorary Fellow of the Institute of Fundraising in recognition of his extraordinary service to the profession.
+From 1993–2005, Andrew was employed by the Institute of Fundraising in the United Kingdom, a professional membership organization for fundraising professionals, ultimately as deputy chief executive.
+In 2006, he was made an Honorary Fellow of the Institute of Fundraising in recognition of his extraordinary service to the profession.
 He joined AFP as vice president for international development in 2006 and was promoted to chief programs officer in 2008.

 Andrew has served as both a volunteer and board member of many nonprofit organizations.
-He sits on the board of the National Philanthropic Trust – UK and is currently chairman of the American Friends of Winchester College and an adjunct faculty member of St. Mary's University of Minnesota where he teaches on the globalization of philanthropy.
+He sits on the board of the National Philanthropic Trust – UK and is currently chairman of the American Friends of Winchester College.
+He was an adjunct faculty member of St. Mary’s University of Minnesota from 2007 – 2012 where he taught on the globalization of philanthropy.

 Andrew is a graduate of the University of Edinburgh and is married with two children.